openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt.generic/README.md

 ### Channel Type "contact", "switch"

-* __on__: A optional number (like 1, 10) or a string (like "ON"/"Open") that is recognised as on/open state.
+* __on__: A optional number (like 1, 10) or a string (like "ON"/"Open") that is recognized as on/open state.
-* __off__: A optional number (like 0, -10) or a string (like "OFF"/"Close") that is recognised as off/closed state.
+* __off__: A optional number (like 0, -10) or a string (like "OFF"/"Close") that is recognized as off/closed state.

-The contact channel by default recognises `"OPEN"` and `"CLOSED"`.
+The contact channel by default recognizes `"OPEN"` and `"CLOSED"`.
 You can connect this channel to a Contact item.
-The switch channel by default recognises `"ON"` and `"OFF"`.
+The switch channel by default recognizes `"ON"` and `"OFF"`.
 You can connect this channel to a Switch item.

 If **on** and **off** are not configured it publishes the strings mentioned before respectively.